A personal account from Scott Stern, senior director, solution consulting – finance, Prevedere

 Based on this criteria, we ultimately chose predictive analytics.
-We could create market-based forecasts based on real-time changes in what was happening outside of our 4 walls- such as macroeconomic data, consumers, commercial markets, weather, internet trending, etc. We could create executive reporting to discuss these drivers of our market forecasts (and answer those “what ifs” that plagued my first major assignment).
+We could create market-based forecasts based on real-time changes in what was happening outside of our four walls- such as macroeconomic data, consumers, commercial markets, weather, internet trending, etc. We could create executive reporting to discuss these drivers of our market forecasts (and answer those “what ifs” that plagued my first major assignment).
 Most importantly, we could use all of the above to quickly work with our business partners to ask and answer specific questions instead of building data sets.
-This approach enabled new conversations both at the executive level and within our planning and forecasting around inventory planning, market share, marketing investment, capital expenditures and strategic initiatives.
+This approach enabled new conversations both at the executive level and within our planning and forecasting around inventory planning, market share, marketing investment, business intelligence, capital expenditures and strategic initiatives.
 Ultimately, this set a new foundation for business partnerships, setting the stage for continuous improvement across the board and establishing FP&A as a key part of the business, one I am proud to say has grown further to this day.

-Now, I have the pleasure of instituting much of these exact same learnings and processes as Prevedere helps companies grow, restructure and leverage their finance teams as strategic business partners.
+Now, I have the pleasure of instituting much of these same learnings and processes as Prevedere helps companies grow, restructure and leverage their finance teams as strategic business partners.
 If you are in a finance or accounting role today, I’m sure there is lots of buzz from your CFO, peers and within the industry regarding the concept of being a strategic business partner.
 I can tell you first-hand that this mindset has given me purpose as a finance leader and has led to some of the most rewarding work in my career.

 Are you being challenged to become a strategic business partner?
 Have you achieved success?
 I’d love to hear your story.

 This free illustrated playbook describes the 5 critical steps to incorporate the latest in predictive analytics, business intelligence and syndicated data to predict consumer purchase behavior with remarkable accuracy.
 Click to download here.